laurlen2112/Pewlett-Hackard-Analysis/README.md

 Based on this analysis, the information shows that the number of projected retirements is 72,458 employees.
 Since there are 1549 employees that qualify for the mentorship program, the data also confirms that there are enough retirement-ready employees to mentor the employees eligible for the mentorship program.

 The current pool of mentorship-eligible employees is small because they were chosen based on the birth year of 1965.
-By contrast, the pool of retirement-ready employees was filtered by birth year from 1952 to 1955.
-Since the retire-ready employees are filtered on a 3 year span, their number is much greater than the mentorship-eligible employees.
+By contrast, the pool of retirement-ready employees was filtered by birth year over a 3 year span from 1952 to 1955 resulting in a much larger number of retire-ready employees.
 Therefore, it is suggested that PH enlarge the pool of mentorship-eligible employees by expanding the birth year filter in subsequent queries.

 Additionally, it should create a table similar to the "Retiring Titles" table that contains the count of mentorship-eligible employees [grouped by title](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/suggested_code.png).
 The resulting [table](https://github.com/laurlen2112/Pewlett-Hackard-Analysis/blob/main/resources/mentor_vs_retire.png) will enable PH to easily compare the mentorship-eligible employees on a per title basis with the retiring employees on a per title basis.